-Include a provision in the proposed NES that allows councils to include rules in their regional coastal plans that are more stringent than clause 5 of the indicative regulations.
+Include a provision that allows councils to include rules in their proposed or operative regional coastal plans that are more stringent for a replacement consent for an existing marine farm within an inappropriate area for existing aquaculture activities as a discretionary activity.

-5 Change of species: analysis and recommendations
+5. Change of species: analysis and recommendations